A Plug-and-Play Method with Inpainting Network for Bayesian Uncertainty Quantification in Imaging: Introduction

-This formulation combines information from the likelihood and the \textit{prior}, encoded by $f_\yb(\Phib \, \cdot) $ and $ g$, respectively.
-The \textit{prior} is used to incorporate \textit{a priori} information known about the image of interest, to help to overcome ill-posedness and/or ill-conditionedness of the inverse problem.
+where the likelihood $f_\yb(\Phib \, \cdot) $ is associated with the statistics of the forward model~\eqref{eq:model}, and the \textit{prior} $ g$ is used to incorporate \textit{a priori} information known about the image of interest, to help to overcome ill-posedness and/or ill-conditionedness of the inverse problem.
 Classical choices include feasibility constraints (e.g., positivity for intensity images), or functions promoting either smoothness or sparsity (e.g., $\ell_2$ or $\ell_1$ norms) possibly in some transformed domain such as wavelet, Fourier or total variation (TV) (see e.g., \cite{Mallat, ROF1992}).
 A classical inference approach is to find a maximum \textit{a posteriori} (MAP) estimator, defined as

 Problem~\eqref{eq:MAP} can be solved efficiently using optimization algorithms.
-Since early 2000's, proximal algorithms have been the state-of-the-art in imaging problems \cite{BeckTeboulle2009, CombettesPesquet2009, Boyd2011, ChambollePock2011, Condat13, Vu13, Pock2015, Chouzenoux2014, PesquetRepetti2015, BauschkeCombettes2011}.
+Since early 2000's, proximal algorithms have been the state-of-the-art in imaging problems \cite{combettes2011proximal}.
 They are scalable to high-dimensional problems, and versatile to handle sophisticated problems involving non-smooth functions and linear operators.
 During the last decade, these algorithms have been significantly improved by the adoption of deep learning.
-Specifically, to improve the reconstruction quality of proximal algorithms, the operator handling the \textit{prior} term has been replaced by a neural network (NN), trained to perform a denoising task.
-The resulting algorithms belong to a library of so-called ``plug-and-play'' (PnP) methods and have proved to be very successful in image restoration \cite{Zhang17, Zhang19, Hurault2021, Schonlieb2018}.
-Recently a lot of attention has been paid to better understand the theoretical guarantees for PnP algorithms \cite{Hurault2021, Ahmad2020, Ryu2019,terris2020, Terris21, Hertrich2021, PRTW21, RTWP2022}.
+In particular, in proximal algorithms, the operator handling the \textit{prior} term can be replaced by a denoising neural network (NN), leading to ``plug-and-play'' (PnP) methods~\cite{Zhang17, Zhang19, Ryu2019, Hurault2021, Schonlieb2018, Ahmad2020, Hertrich2021, Terris21, PRTW21, RTWP2022}.